 Cocaine addiction is a scary thing.
 With symptoms that include psychotic episodes and violence, there is a reason why people should say no to crack.
 However, there are treatments available that will help anyone who may be struggling to stop.

 As stated, knowing about cocaine use and addiction is a must when helping an addict.
 Also, it is important for them to know they aren’t alone.
 Most importantly, they need to know there is help.
-Call us today and let us help end the suffering.
+We are here to help you end the suffering.
 No one needs to suffer through this alone.
 Let us be there for you, and let us help you start on a healthier path.